British Rail Class 317

-The British Rail Class 317 is an electric multiple unit (EMU) passenger train constructed by British Rail Engineering Limited in two batches, 48 sets being produced in 1981–82 and 24 sets in 1985–87.
-They were the first of several classes of British Rail EMU to be based on the all-steel Mark 3 bodyshell, departing from the "PEP"-aluminium design which had spawned the earlier Class 313 to Class 315, Class 507 and Class 508.
-The Mark 3 bodyshell was also the basis of Class 318, Class 455, and the diesel Class 150.
+The British Rail Class 317 electric multiple unit (EMU) passenger trains were constructed by British Rail Engineering Limited in two batches: 48 sets were produced in 1981–1982 and 24 sets in 1985–1987.
+They were the first of several classes of British Rail EMU to be based on the all-steel Mark 3 bodyshell, departing from the PEP-aluminium design which had spawned the earlier Class 313 to Class 315, Class 507 and Class 508.
+The Mark 3 bodyshell was also the basis of Class 318, Class 455 and the diesel Class 150.
 The Class 317 uses overhead alternating current electrification.
+All units were withdrawn in July 2022.

 Description

 Class 317/1

 The first batch of 48 units was built in 1981–1982 and was classified as Class 317/1.
 Units were numbered in the range 317301–317348, and had a maximum speed of 100 mph.

 Each unit is composed of four vehicles: two unpowered standard-class vehicles with driver's cabs, an intermediate trailer with both first- and standard-class seating, and an intermediate motor vehicle with second-class seating.
 The motor vehicle also carries the roof-mounted Stone Faiveley AMBR pantograph.

 The technical description of the formation of the units is DTSO(A)-MSO-TCO-DTSO(B).
 Individual vehicles were numbered in the following ranges: